nuwanwp/Certification/Configure and manage virtual networking.md

 ## IP address
 - Public and private
 - Public SKUs
-- 1. standard - support for security, av zones
+- 1. standard - Secure by default model and be closed to inbound traffic when used as a frontend, av zones
--  2. basic will expire
+- 2. basic will - expire / Open by default.
+Network security groups are recommended
 - Dynamic IP :- assigned when the public IP address is assigned to a resource. released when stop or delete the resource, Dynamic is only available for Basic SKU.
 - Basic SKU support both static and dynamic, while Standard SKU support only Static
 - When creating VM it is creating standard SKU, static ip and attached to the VM
 - If new NIC need to be atttached to exiting VM it should have same region, same vnetand same subnet
+- The Availability zone setting is set to None by default if the public IP address is created in a region that supports availability zones.
+- The Availability zone setting is set to Zone-redundant by default if the IP address is created in a region that supports availability zones

 ## NIC
 - NIC cannot be attached to running VM